 Hixton - Taylor is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Hixton - Taylor is a town of service providers, sales and office workers, and managers.
 There are especially a lot of people living in Hixton - Taylor who work in management occupations (12.59%), office and administrative support (9.53%), and sales jobs (7.60%).

-The percentage of adults in Hixton - Taylor who are college-educated is close to the national average for all communities of 21.84%: 18.16% of the adults in Hixton - Taylor have a bachelor's degree or advanced degree.
+The education level of Hixton - Taylor citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.16% of adults 25 and older in Hixton - Taylor have a college degree.

 The per capita income in Hixton - Taylor in 2022 was $34,842, which is middle income relative to Wisconsin and the nation.
 This equates to an annual income of $139,368 for a family of four.
 However, Hixton - Taylor contains both very wealthy and poor people as well.